Bree Cameron

 As the character settles into Summer Bay, it emerges that she is the victim of domestic violence at the hands of her husband Jacob Cameron (Alex Williams).
 Godwin felt grateful for the storyline and hoped it would bring awareness and help other women in Bree's situation.
 She carried out extensive research and spoke with survivors and psychologists.
-Viewers can see there are issues in Bree and Jacob's marriage from the start, as Jacob clearly dislikes her being friends with other men.
-Her situation also affects her job when she accuses Dean Thompson (Patrick O'Connor) of abusing his partner, but it prompts her to report Jacob to the police.
-The couple's story concludes with Bree killing Jacob in self-defence, after he takes her out to the bush and continues to abuse her.
+The couple's story concludes with Bree killing Jacob in self-defence, after he kidnaps her.
 Bree is left with severe PTSD from the situation, and the scriptwriters included scenes of Bree struggling to regain her identity in the aftermath, which reflected real life.

-Writers established a close friendship between Bree and musician Remi Carter (Adam Rowland) and he becomes a confidante during her domestic violence storyline.
-Eventually their friendship develops into a romance, and Godwin admitted that she loved them as a couple.
-She said Remi helped Bree to see what true love looked like.
-After Bree kills Jacob, her relationship with Remi suffers as she reveals that she had sex with Jacob to "mollify" him.
-She also learns she is pregnant and makes the decision to have an abortion, which Remi supports.
-They face further challenges, including her reluctance to be intimate and Remi's kiss with another woman.
-In early 2024, Bree ends the relationship when Remi refuses to give up his motorbike.
-Bree is given a new love interest, director Nelson Giles (Mahesh Jadu), while Remi dates actress Stevie Marlow (Catherine Văn-Davies).
-The relationships form a "love square", and there are a number of instances in which Remi and Bree are forced to interact.
-The couple eventually reconcile, following Stevie's death and Nelson's exit.
+Writers also established a close friendship between Bree and musician Remi Carter (Adam Rowland), which later develops into a romance; Godwin admitted that she loved them as a couple.
+They face several challenges, including Bree's decision to have an abortion after discovering she is pregnant, her reluctance to be intimate, and infidelity from Remi.
+Writers split the couple up in early 2024, and both Bree and Remi were given new love interests, which formed a "love square".
+After Godwin and Rowland were spotted filming a romantic scene, it was confirmed that Bree and Remi would reconcile.